na-na-hi/renget/archive/sdg-lora-motherload.md

 ##M_Pixel

 Description:
 !!! note LoRA for making pixel waifus and other characters.
-This would work great with the pixel extension.
+This would work great with the pixelization extension.
 The LoRA creator says it pairs well with other LoRA's.
 Recommended settings for characters: resolution 512X768, hires fix 1.5, Denoising strength 0.4: 0.5, LoRA strength 0.5.
 Recommended settings for buildings: resolution, 768X768, hires fix 1.2

 Triggerwords:
 !!! note pixel